Residencia de Estudiantes: Today

 Nowadays, the Residencia de Estudiantes is one of the most prominent cultural centres in the city of Madrid.
 It hosts concerts, conferences and exhibitions.
 In 2015, the Residencia de Estudiantes was awarded the European Union’s European Heritage Label due to the significant role it has played in the history and culture of Europe.

-The Residencia de Estudiantes is also inhabited by around 20 young outstanding artists and researchers, who keep the historical legacy of this place alive.
-Some of these prestigious creators include Mercedes Cebrián, David Mayor, Miguel Álvarez-Fernández, Joaquín Pérez Azaústre, and Eva Mendoza.
+The Residencia de Estudiantes is also inhabited by around 20 artists and researchers, who keep the historical legacy of this place alive.
+Some of these creators include Mercedes Cebrián, David Mayor, Miguel Álvarez-Fernández, Joaquín Pérez Azaústre, and Eva Mendoza.

 Today, the Residencia is again a unique center in Spain’s cultural life.
 The Spanish State through an independent foundation manages and owns the Residencia, which is one of the associated research bodies of the Spanish National Research Council (CSIC).
 Trustees of the Residencia include government officials at the state, regional and local level, as well as notorious private benefactors.
 The Residencia's honorary president is the Prince of Asturias.

 Throughout the year, the Residencia organizes numerous public events with the participation of leading figures in the Arts and Sciences, such as Mario Vargas Llosa, Pierre Boulez, Martinus Veltman, Ramón Margalef, Jacques Derrida, Blanca Varela and Massimo Cacciari, among others.
 Conferences, workshops, round-table discussions, concerts, poetry readings, exhibitions, etc., make the Residencia a place for open debate, critical thinking and creativity, centered on the trends of the current times.

 Each year, over 3,000 scholars, artists and other professionals from all over the world live for short periods of time in the Residencia.

 The Centro de Documentación (library and archives) holds a unique collection of documents and books, with special emphasis on the intellectual and scientific history of Spain during the first third of the twentieth century.
 These documents include the private archives of Federico García Lorca, Luis Cernuda, Jesús del Bal y Gay, Fernando de los Ríos and León Sánchez Cuesta.